elasticpath/elasticpath-dev/docs/commerce-manager/promotions-builder/creating-a-promotion-in-promotions-builder.md

 1. Select **Done** to apply the condition.

 :::note
-You can exclude cart items only if you selected **node/hierarchy (category)** while specifying the type of cart items you want to apply to the condition.
+You can exclude cart items only if you selected **node/hierarchy (category)** or **attribute** while specifying the type of cart items you want to apply to the condition.
 :::

 ### Adding Cart Custom Attributes